 Auditing

 But is this enough?
-Yes and no. Suppose we are given the current state of the program, after mutations, .
+Yes and no. Suppose we are given the current state of the system, after mutations, .
 Without any further means, we would have to trust that all the way up until has been executed correctly.
-If is executed using a Science-based Trust, we can already be very sure that is indeed correct.

-Yet, one great additional property of Science-based Trust is that, because it is based on hard sciences, it is easily auditable.
-As in, given the public and permissionless rules of the system, one can easily re-execute all the way up to , and come to the conclusion that was indeed correct for themselves.
+One great additional property of Science-based Trust is that, because it is based on rules of mathematics, it is easily auditable.
+As in, given the public and permissionless rules of the system, one can easily re-execute all the way up to , and come to the conclusion that was indeed correct for themselves.**

 So, the third property of a blockchain based system is that the entire history is auditable.

 This is why in blockchain systems the notion of a genesis data and syncing is very prominent.
 We often hear the phrase “you can sync the blockchain”.
-This means, given the initial state of the system, which is called “genesis” (), and the known rule of the blockchain, , you can always re-verify (audit) the entire history by executing all the way up to .
+This means, given the initial state of the system, which is called the “genesis state” (), and the known rule of the blockchain, , you can always re-execute (audit) the entire history by executing all the way up to .

 State Machine